What is the Cash Conversion Cycle?

 - Low CCCs are often a byproduct of clearing out inventory quickly, possessing bargaining power over suppliers, and having payment collection processes in place that are effective at retrieving cash from customers that paid on credit.

-CCCs that are high relative to the industry benchmark indicate that a larger proportion of the company’s cash is tied up in its operations – for instance, the company might be holding onto inventory in their storage facilities for an extensive duration of time before those items are sold.
+CCCs that are high relative to the industry benchmark indicate that a larger proportion of the company’s cash is tied up in its operations – for instance, the company might be holding onto inventory in its storage facilities for an extensive duration of time before those items are sold.

 Cash Conversion Cycle Formula

 - Cash Conversion Cycle = DIO + DSO – DPO